 Creating a kahoot is simple and fun – and also makes a great family activity.
 To get started, all you need is to register for a free Kahoot! account.
 Sit down together to brainstorm questions and make sure to add images to create a festive mood!
 With a Kahoot!+ subscription, you can unlock more question types, for example, polls and word clouds, and game options, such as images as answer alternatives – perfect for playing with younger kids!
 Learn more about Kahoot!+ and get started today!
 We’re offering a free trial.

-Choose festive kahoots for your celebration
+Choose kahoots for your festive collection

 Kahoot!
 Academy, our knowledge platform and global educator community, offers ready-to-play kahoots created by educators and partners on a wide range of topics, for all ages.
-Check these collections and filter them by topic/subject or language to find relevant games!
+Check these recommendations and filter them by topic/subject or language to find relevant games!

 Start your own league to compete over the holiday season